 This enables a blur along the horizontal axis which can hide the shimmering effect when scrolling horizontally.

 Allows you to change the way colors of the image are represented during gameplay.
-Check Palette (Continued) below for examples.
+Here are Palette examples.

 Depending on the game, (Left edge in Kirby’s Adventure for example) you can get rid of “junk” information on the image.